Uploaded March 26, 2019

 March 2019 Picks of the Month

 OY, Diskurso Curation launched another group show this month called Apropiaciůn at J Studio, La Fuerza Plaza, did you hear about it?
-Naturally, we'd be biased towards having each and every piece in that show, put up by our curatorial department, as entries, too, in our own 2019 picks of the month listing, you understand. . . .
+Then our editor opened his own first one-man show at Altro Mondo Arte Contemporanea's gallery branch at The Picasso boutique hotel.
+Naturally we'd be biased towards having each and every piece in those shows, the first one put up by our own curatorial department, as entries, too, in this, our own 2019 picks of the month listing, you understand. . . .
 But, again, we know we have to look elsewhere; look, at least, in those places we can access with our unpaid time, including places on the Web.
 So here are our picks of the month for March 2019:

 one of the Internet posters for the promotion of Dave's new album, Psychodrama